devflowinc/trieve/README.md

 ### Start services for local dev

 We know this is bad.
-Currently, We recommend managing this through tmux or VSCode terminal tabs.
+Currently, we recommend managing this through [tmux](https://gist.github.com/skeptrunedev/101c7a13bb9b9242999830655470efac) or VSCode terminal tabs.

 ```
 cd server